ChrisPritchard/iced-experiments/README.md

 is it basically 'result op number'? and if number isnt defined (e.g. result op) then number is set to result.
-And if there isn't a result yet, then the first number defines the result?
+And if there isn't a result yet, then the first number defines the result? need to keep the last 'entered' number, or the last number that wasn't the result of the previous calculation, so subsequent equals can use this